FaheemQuazi/AoC-2024/README.md

 Personal thoughts and comments based on the outcome of my solution.
 Ordered in reverse chronological order!

+### Day 6

+Absolutely _flew_ through part 1.
+Love Mazes!
+Part two though....
+No idea why my solution isn't providing a correct result.
+I even wrote a print utility so I could visualize the whole thing and see the loops, and... nope.
+Can't find the corner case or missing cases.
+I thought maybe I had an "off-by-one" error because of the way I was counting obstacles, but that turned out to be someone else's answer!

+`-1 star :(`

 ### Day 5

 A return to numerical problems!
 This one took me way longer than it should because I misread how the order of pages should be applied.
 I was originally tracking each individual state as "valid" or not, but the actual reality was I just needed to enforce against the set of numbers I already had in the list and not literally all the rules.
 Once I got that, both problems went pretty quickly.
 The second half being a negation of the first was a nice twist as well - adapting the first part was quite literally just flipping a couple boolean checks around and adding the swap logic.